 - Aid participants in enhancing their visibility and expanding their level of civic engagement; and

-- Are led by or predominantly staffed by people of color and/or individuals representing communities that have experienced isolation or disinvestment.
+- Are led by and/or predominantly staffed by individuals representing communities affected by structural racism, discrimination, or disinvestment.

 We also consider support for efforts to develop collaborative projects and alumni networking among existing leadership programs.

 Many individual leaders do not have the time or resources to pursue personal development or to execute a project they believe will enhance their own leadership potential.
 The demands of leading a movement or organization may require all their time and energy.
 Accordingly, we explored ways to support mid-career and executive-level leaders in the ways they wish to learn, grow, and advance their skills.

 In 2019, we launched a collaborative initiative with the Field Foundation of Illinois to offer Leaders for a New Chicago awards.
 These awards will support individuals who are leaders in their communities, professional fields, or interest areas.
 As Chicago redefines itself, this program advances equity and access to opportunity and fosters conditions that recognize and promote people who bring a broad diversity of background and experience to leadership positions.

 Leaders for a New Chicago will award $50,000 to 10-15 recipients a year: a no-strings-attached $25,000 award for individuals and a $25,000 general operating grant for the individuals' affiliated charities, if applicable.
 The program will support 30 to 50 recipients over its first three years.

 Organizations with a strong infrastructure can often reduce their leaders' stress and prevent the loss of talented staff.
 To this end, we offer awards to organizations to improve their effectiveness and offer staff professional development opportunities.
 This focus is distinct from the Community Capital Grants made under the Strong Organizations area of the Chicago Commitment.